 How do I access the results?

 When running a check, you specify a folder to save the reports.
 Once complete, you will have access to a result object that contains the locations of the reports and a summary of findings by severity.
 You can use this summary to make decisions in your automated processes without having to parse through the report files.
 The reports are downloaded in a zip file with a reports in a JSON format.
 The JSON is formatted based on a standardization referred to as Static Analysis Results Interchange Format (SARIF).
 There are tools available to view and interact with SARIF documents.
-For more information refer to the SARIF project’s web site for details.
+For more information refer to the SARIF project’s web site

 For customers using Azure DevOps, we will soon be previewing a DevOps task to make integrating with the service even easier.
 This will provide all the capabilities of the PowerShell module, and also allow for viewing of results directly in the your build.
 Stay tuned for this announcement!